Biden to meet with GOP lawmakers to discuss virus relief - WTMJ

 “Look, the American people really couldn’t care less about budget process, whether it’s regular order, bipartisanship, whether it’s filibuster, whether it’s reconciliation,” Bernstein said.
 “They need relief, and they need it now.”

 Portman and Deese were on CNN’s “State of the Union,” and Deese also was interviewed on NBC’s “Meet the Press.”
-Cassidy and Bernstein appeared on ”Fox News Sunday” and Richmond was on CBS’ “Face the Nation.”
+Cassidy and Bernstein appeared on Fox News Channel’s ”Fox News Sunday,” and Richmond was on CBS’ “Face the Nation.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.